genomicsITER/COVID-19/README.md

 <a name="Update logs"></a>
 ## Update logs ##

 > July 4, 2020 updates: the largest update since the creation of this repository: >300 new records!
 We are working on it.
-Wait some time to be comppleted.
-Do not forget to refresh this webpage during your visit today.
 Enjoy the reading! ;=)

 > May 16, 2020 updates: a new major update with 64 new entries as follows: a new section, Clinical stuff, including the first COVID-19 autopsies (10), Data sources (10), Diagnostics (6), Epidemiology (5), Genomics (9), Maths (1), Respirators and other PPE (1), Media (2), PCR and related stuff (4), Preprints and Published literature (2), Seroprevalence (7), and Viral mechanisms (7).
 Enjoy the reading! ;=)